-Land owned by Consumers Energy is private property and not open for public use without permission.

-Sometimes the company may give specific permission to adjoining landowners and others to use its property through a lease, license, permit or easement.

-For information on obtaining a lease, license, permit or easement, call our operations planning center at 866-679-4054 or email LandContracts@cmsenergy.com.
+Obstruction-free corridors help us to safely deliver natural gas to our customers.
+Our owned land is private property and not open for public use without permission.
+We may give specific permission to adjoining landowners and others to use its property through a lease, license, permit or easement.
+For more information, call our operations planning center at 866-679-4054 or email LandContracts@cmsenergy.com.